Sahid-321/staywise/README.md

 - **🏠 Property Management:** Browse, filter, and view detailed property information
 - **📅 Booking System:** Date validation, availability checking, and booking management
 - **👨‍💼 Admin Panel:** Approve/reject bookings, manage all properties and users
+- **� Smart Price Filtering:** Price filters automatically adjust to available property price ranges
+- **🔄 Auto-Refresh:** My Bookings page automatically refreshes when navigated to
+- **👤 User-Specific Views:** My Bookings shows only personal bookings, Admin Panel shows all bookings
-- **📱 Responsive Design:** Mobile-friendly UI with Tailwind CSS
+- **�📱 Responsive Design:** Mobile-friendly UI with Tailwind CSS
 - **⚡ Performance:** Built with Next.js 15, optimized for production
 - **🚀 Serverless Ready:** Deploy seamlessly on Vercel with zero configuration

 ## Notes

-- Images use Picsum Photos for placeholder content
+- Images use professional Unsplash photos for property listings
 - Database is hosted on MongoDB Atlas (cloud)
-- All passwords are securely hashed with bcrypt
+- All passwords are securely hashed with bcrypt (no double-hashing issues)
 - JWT tokens expire after 7 days for security
+- Price filters dynamically adjust to available property price ranges ($180-$450)
+- My Bookings page auto-refreshes for latest data
+- Admin and user bookings are properly separated for privacy
 - Built with modern React patterns and TypeScript for type safety